Quickstart: Try a cloud-based remote monitoring solution

 Click the Remote Monitoring tile.
 On the Remote Monitoring page, click Try Now:

-Choose .NET as the language.
-The Java and .NET implementations have the same features.
+Choose C# Microservices as the Deployment options.
+The Java and C# implementations have the same features.

 Enter a unique Solution name for your Remote Monitoring solution accelerator.
 For this quickstart, we're calling ours contoso-rm.

 Select the Subscription and Region you want to use to deploy the solution accelerator.
 Typically, you choose the region closest to you.
 For this quickstart, we're using East US.
 You can choose Visual Studio Enterprise, but you must be a global administrator or user to do so.